careyjames/dns-scout/README.md

 Provides the exact data with no extra fluff.
 Info is easy to see and copy/paste.

+Table of Contents
 Requirements & Dependencies
+System Utilities
+Python
+Python Libraries
+Usage
+Requirements & Dependencies
 System Utilities:
 whois: Used to retrieve domain registration data.
 nslookup: Utilized for DNS record lookups.
 These utilities are commonly available on macOS and Linux.
 If you're on another system, ensure they're installed and available in your PATH.

 Python:
 Python 3.x
 Python Libraries:
 colorama: Required for color-coded console output.
-Install using pip:
+To install the necessary Python library, run:

+Copy code
+pip install colorama
 Usage:

-System Requirements:
+Navigate to the directory where dns-scout.py is located and run:

+Copy code
+python3 dns-scout.py
+Follow the on-screen prompts to input a domain and retrieve its information.